Indonesian volcano unleashes river of lava in new eruption - WTMJ

 Associated Press

-YOGYAKARTA, Indonesia (AP) — Indonesia’s most active volcano erupted Wednesday with a river of lava and searing gas clouds flowing 1,600 meters (5,250 feet) down its slopes.
+YOGYAKARTA, Indonesia (AP) — Indonesia’s most active volcano erupted Wednesday with a river of lava and searing gas clouds flowing 3,000 meters (nearly 10,000 feet) down its slopes.
+No casualties were reported.

+She said the volcano’s lava dome is growing rapidly, causing hot lava and gas clouds to flow down its slopes.

-After morning rain, ashfall turned into muck in several villages, where the sound of eruption could be heard 30 kilometers (18 away).
-Police and rescue services told miners to cease work along rivers but no one was evacuated.
+After morning rain, the ashfall turned into muck in several villages.
+More than 150 people, mostly elderly, living within 5 kilometers (3 miles) of the crater were evacuated to barracks set up for displaced people.

-Authorities in November had evacuated nearly 2,000 people living on the mountain in Magelang and Sleman districts on Java Island but most have since returned.
+Authorities in November had evacuated nearly 2,000 people living on the mountain in Magelang and Sleman districts but most have since returned.

-The alert was being maintained at the second-highest level and authorities told people to stay out of the existing 5-kilometer (3-mile) danger zone around the crater as the local administrations in Central Java and Yogyakarta provinces closely monitor the situation.
+The alert is being maintained at the second-highest level and authorities told people to stay out of an existing danger zone around the crater.

-The 2,968-meter (9,737-foot) volcano is on the densely populated island of Java and near the ancient city of Yogyakarta.
+The 2,968-meter (9,737-foot) volcano is on densely populated Java island near the ancient city of Yogyakarta.
 It is the most active of dozens of Indonesian volcanoes and has repeatedly erupted with lava and gas clouds recently.

 Merapi’s last major eruption in 2010 killed 347 people.